 The first bite

 I’m enjoying the surroundings, because a lake surrounded by woods and hills is for me the most beautiful thing there is.
-The sun is slowly starting to show itself.
+The sun is slowly starting to rise.
 Not much later I’m startled by the bite indicator of my right rod.
 I immediately grab my rod and take a few steps backwards.
 This way the carp has barely any chance to get itself stuck at the bottom of the slope.

 The spinner-rig, a great success!